 We aim for our boarders to be sociable, mature, and courteous students who enjoy being part of a unique boarding community that comprises more than 50 nationalities each year.
 We seek students who are motivated academically and who are ready to contribute to school life by taking an active approach in their learning and in their community.

-There are generally 2–3 students in each High School room and 2–4 students in each Middle School room.
+In a typical year, we have 2–3 students in each High School room and 2–4 students in each Middle School room.
 For the 2020–2021 academic year, we plan to have a maximum of two students per room.

 We allocate all students to dormitories and to rooms based on our extensive placement experience and on the educational interests of students.
 We try to ensure that students who speak the same native language are not placed in the same room (unless their native language is English).

 Boarders are expected to stay in their assigned dormitories and rooms for the year.
 In May, returning boarding students fill out a questionnaire and have the option to request a roommate for the following year.